-Construction company Aecon reportedly considering a sale
+Construction company Aecon reportedly considering a sale, stock surges

-(Bloomberg) – Canadian construction company Aecon Group Inc. hired advisers to consider a sale, according to people familiar with the matter.
+Canadian construction company Aecon Group Inc. hired advisers to consider a sale, according to people familiar with the matter.

 Aecon, which helped build Toronto’s CN Tower, is working with Toronto-Dominion Bank and Bank of Montreal on the sales process, said the people, who asked not to be identified because the matter is private.
 The company could attract interest from Chinese bidders, the people said.
 Deliberations are at an early stage and there’s no guarantee the company will sell itself, they said.